BomberFish/blog/_posts/2023-05-12-mdc-zero-to-hero.md

 ![Xcode Startup Screen](https://blog.bomberfish.ca/img/xcode-home.png)

-Click "New Project" to create a new project.
+Click "Create a new Xcode project" to create a new project.
 Select "App" under the "iOS" tab.
 Click Next and you will be prompted to choose options for the project.
 Set it up similar to the image below, but make sure to change the Product Name to what you want your app to be called, and the Organization Identifier to whatever you want.
 Make sure Interface is set to SwiftUI and Language is set to Swift.

 ![Xcode Project Options](https://blog.bomberfish.ca/img/xc-proj-opts.png)